TechnicalPursuit/TIBET/README.md

 Before installing, check TIBET's <a href="#supported">supported platform chart</a> for your target platform(s).

-See the <a href="https://github.com/TechnicalPursuit/TIBET/blob/master/INSTALL.md#installation">full installation instructions</a> if you're running on Windows, want to run TIBET via Docker, or are interested in installing a development fork via Git.
+See the <a href="https://github.com/TechnicalPursuit/TIBET/blob/master/INSTALL.md#installation">full installation instructions</a> if you want to run TIBET via Docker, or are interested in installing a development fork via Git.

 TIBET is currently installed globally via `npm install -g`:<br/>